 Now you don’t have to choose just one of these and there are many cases where you can sell multiple types of products but having a core product type and the others as secondary ones can be beneficial.

-But knowing what types or types of product you are going to sell can make some decisions easier further down the line.
+But knowing what types or types of products you are going to sell can make some decisions easier further down the line.

 The next step is to choose your business model as there are a few different options and for this post, we are going to be focusing on B2C (business to customer) as the majority of new ecommerce stores fall into this category and things are slightly different with other options such as B2B (business to business)